Simplified filing of probationary period applications

 A candidate undertaking a probationary or training period (the “trainee”) must always present him or herself publicly as a trainee.
 Upon first meeting a client in person, the trainee must give the client a document, such as a business card, indicating:

-- His or her work address, work telephone number and e-mail address, if any
+• The trainee's work address, work telephone number and e-mail address, if any

 The following section contains the questions most frequently asked by trainees about the probationary period: